meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ### A naive method should still give the same result

 Sometimes, we can get the desired solution through a naive, unpractical way that isn't acceptable to use in production code.
-This might be due to the execution time being too slow, memory consumption being too high or it requiring special dependencies that aren't acceptable to install in production.
+This might be due to the execution time being too slow, memory consumption being too high or it requiring specific dependencies that aren't acceptable to install in production.

 For example, consider counting the number of set bits in an (arbitrary sized) integer, where we have an optimized solution from the [pygmp2](https://gmpy2.readthedocs.io/en/latest/) library.